-The Corporation's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain the future development of the business.
+The Corporation's objective is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain the future development of the business.

 The Corporation manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying petroleum and natural gas assets.
-The Corporation considers its capital structure to include shareholders' equity and working capital.
+The Corporation considers its capital structure to include shareholders' equity.